web3privacy/docs/src/content/docs/research/index.md

     label: Research introduction
 ---

-W3PN research branch fills the gap within the market knowledge + makes data free & public forever (not locked within web3 analytical services).
+W3PN research branch aim is to empower developers, researchers, activists, enterpreneurs and general public with data-driven analytics on the state of privacy in the web3 realm & it's intersection with so-called "web2" privacy.

+**Power to the people**: all researches are free & access to the public as an open knowledge.

 **Areas of interest**